Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 ## Compatibility guarantees

 All new features are backwards compatible by default.
-In the rare cases when it's not true, enabling the new feature requires an explicit opt-in.
+In the rare cases when this is not possible, the new feature would be disabled by default and require an explicit opt-in to be enabled.
+These types of features are covered in the [Upgrade Guide](/nservicebus/upgrades/) for the new target version.

 ## Upgrading